High-Dimensional Asymptotics of Differentially Private PCA: Data Normalization via Ranks

-This appendix is devoted to the proof of the privacy guarantee of the rank-transformed exponential mechanism (\Cref{alg:rank-ExpM}).
 We consider any dataset $\mX$ that satisfies \Cref{assump:data-rank} and a sequence of noise parameters $\beta_{\dim} \rightarrow \beta\in(H_\mu(\gamma_k),\infty)$ and bound the trade-off function and Rényi divergence between the output distributions of the rank-transformed exponential mechanism on the given dataset $\mX$ and its worst-case neighboring dataset: